IoSafe

-ioSafe is a manufacturer of disaster protected hard drives and network attached storage (NAS) appliances.
+ioSafe, Inc., was a manufacturer of disaster protected hard drives and network attached storage (NAS) appliances.
 The company was founded in 2004 and is based in Roseville, California. ioSafe's storage systems are optimized for heat from fire and complete submersion in fresh or saltwater with the ability to recover data located on the disk drive inside.

 History

 ioSafe, Inc. was incorporated in 2005 by the primary inventor and CEO, Robb Moore.
 In response to independent research regarding data loss and catastrophic business loss from fire, flood and other natural disasters their first product (released in 2005) was the ioSafe S1, the first external hard drive to have both fire and flood protection.
 The ioSafe S1 hard drive was later redesigned and re-released in a dual drive RAID configuration called the S2.

 In 2006, in response to enterprise business demand for a fire and flood resistant network storage, the ioSafe R4 was introduced.
 Shortly after this NAS appliance entered production, ioSafe was granted and published patents in May 2007 for their FloSafe (fireproof) and HydroSafe (waterproof) technology.

 The company was purchased by Vancouver, Washington-based CRU in July 2018.
 This acquisition was a strategic combination of the hardware safeguards provided by ioSafe and CRU which could subsequently address the combined and non-overlapping customer bases of the two companies.